 Why should you care about that?

 It’s simple.
 Firms of solicitors are commercial organisations.
 They have to make a profit.
-Having that profit eroded by a hefty up front advertising fees operate as a disincentive on how much work they are prepared to do before it becomes unprofitable.
+Having that profit eroded by a hefty upfront advertising fee operate as a disincentive on how much work they are prepared to do before it becomes unprofitable.
 In many cases now the solicitor’s fee is fixed by court rules as to how much can be recovered from an opponent.
 Frequently the sum is very small indeed.
 Would you want your solicitor to cut corners or use non-qualified staff so as to bring the work in under budget?

 It is the same with insurance panels.
-Many insurers offer family legal protection in home or car policies but unlawfully stipulate that you have to choose their own panel solicitor.
+Many insurers offer family legal protection in the home or car policies but unlawfully stipulate that you have to choose their own panel solicitor.
 Why?
 The insurer used to receive a hefty fee for recommending the solicitors in the first place.
 This is now unlawful but many insurers are getting around the ban by linking themselves to, or buying up, firms of solicitors.

 IF YOU HAVE LEGAL EXPENSES INSURANCE YOU ARE ENTITLED TO YOUR CHOICE OF SOLICITOR FROM THE VERY OUTSET – check this link to some 1990 regulations and see for yourself!